kayjayB/Warp-firmware/README.md

 - `tools/scripts/jlink.commands`: Changed path to firmware
 - `build/build.sh`: Added pedometer files to build script and removed files for other sensors

+### Documentation
+- [Documentation][Documentation]: Contains the project report and appendices.
+  - [Documentation/Appendices.pdf]: Contains the circuit diagram andphotographs of the hardware
+- [Images][Images]: Contains the images displayed in the README